thegirlinblackhoodie/thegirlinblackhoodie.github.io/README.md

 # thegirlinblackhoodie Blog

-A dark-themed personal blog built for GitHub Pages, featuring stories with a clean, minimalist design.
+A personal blog, featuring stories with a clean, minimalist design.

-## Features

-- **Dark Theme**: Beautiful dark background with brunette color highlights
-- **Auto-Discovery**: New story files are automatically added to the blog
-- **Image Gallery**: Stories can include images displayed alongside the content
-- **Hashtags**: Stories support hashtags for categorization
-- **SEO Optimized**: Meta tags, Open Graph tags, structured data (JSON-LD), sitemap.xml, and robots.txt for better search engine visibility

 ## Adding New Stories